How to buy a travel cot Buying a travel cot

 Test the cot folding mechanism

-Can it double as a playpen?
+Can a travel cot double as a playpen?

 If you want the cot to double as a playpen, then four rather than two mesh sides will give you and your baby a better view.